while-is-alex/task-manager/README.md

 ![register-page.png](https://i.ibb.co/7yDnmZK/register-page.png)

 ### Authentication
 When accessing the login page, users get feedback whenever their credentials are invalid, as in every try the database is consulted and feedback is flashed to the user.
-In case the user is trying to register again when they're already registered, the user is redirected to the login page.
+And in case the user tries to register again using an e-mail already registered in the database, they're automatically redirected to the login page, letting them know to log in.

 ![login-page.png](https://i.ibb.co/7rPhdL2/already-registered.png)